 Carleton University, and its affiliated institution the Dominican University College, receive an annual grant to help pay for a portion of the central and departmental administrative costs related to federally funded research.

-Costs in this category include support the MacOrdrum Library, for operating costs and to procure and maintain holdings and e-resources.
-Examples of activities supported include Open Access Support, Research Data Management Services, and participation in Collaborative Futures, which comprises a shared catalogue and search interface to facilitate finding resources and initiating interlibrary loans.
+Costs in this category include support for the MacOdrum Library, for operations, to acquire resources, and the provision of research support services.
+Examples of activities supported include Open Access Support, Research Data Management Services, participation in Collaborative Futures, Interlibrary Loans, support for NVIVO and membership in the HathiTrust Digital Library

 This category also includes support to the Information and Technology Services, specifically the Research Computing Services.
 Examples of activities includes the personnel in this team to support and assist researchers in using Advanced Research Computing (ARC) and High-Performance resources available on- and off-campus.